Turning old material into resource: some impact stories from rural India.

 Aaanganwadis spread across the villages of India, are the prime places where the government implements its health and welfare programmes for children but given its bare structure, its hard to get children to stay.
 GOONJ has, converted many Aaanganwadis across Khandwa and other places into colorful spaces; with stuffed toys, games, charts, posters etc. An Aanganwadi worker explains the impact – “Pehley bachcha aata nahi tha, ab bachcha jata nahi ”means earlier the kids didn’t come, now they don’t go!!

-- Pictures of Women sewing Sujinis out of old cloth; a source of employment and income for the poorest families.
+- Pictures of Women sewing Sujnis out of old cloth; a source of employment and income for the poorest families.

-Sujni is a household product in village India, used as a blanket in winters & as a thick bed sheet in summers.
-As GOONJ involved hundreds of women in Sujni making.Now many women have a regular source of income and tones of wastage does not create an environment hazard !!
+Sujni is a household product in rural India, used as a blanket in winters & as a mattress in summers.
+As GOONJ involves hundreds of women across states in making Sujnis as a part of its livelihood initiatives, now many women have a regular source of income and tones of wastage does not create an environment hazard !!